ArceusOmkar7/GameVaultWeb/README.md

 ### Database Setup
 1. Create a MySQL database named `gamevault`
 2. Update database connection settings in `DBUtil.java` if needed
-3. Run the application which will create the necessary tables
+3. Run the application which will automatically create the necessary tables and load game data from JSON

 ### Development Workflow
 1. Use the `/admin/check-database` endpoint to verify database structure
-2. Load sample data using `/admin/load-json-data`
+2. Game data will be automatically loaded from JSON on first startup if the database is empty
 3. Admin credentials: username: `admin@gamevault.com`, password: `admin123`

 ## Completed Tasks